 The cube-shaped V3 measures 2.2 by 2.0 by 2.0 inches and sits atop a square base with a hinge.
 The hinge gives you 180 degrees of vertical movement.
 The system uses a swivel mechanism for 360 degrees of horizontal maneuverability.

 The front of the camera holds the lens, a microphone, and an LED indicator.
-You’ll find a speaker at back of the camera, along with a hardwired USB power cable.
+You’ll find a speaker at the back of the camera, along with a hardwired USB power cable.
 The bottom holds a micro-SD card slot and a reset button.
 Both of these are protected by rubber covers.

 The Wyze Cam V3 comes with a 6-foot USB power cable, a USB power adapter, and a mounting plate.
 You’ll also find mounting screws and a quick start guide in the box.

 Installing the camera is easy.
 Simply download the mobile app and create an account.
-Tap the plus icon on upper left corner of the app’s home screen.
+Tap the plus icon on the upper left corner of the app’s home screen.
 Tap Add Device, then tap Cameras and select the Wyze Cam V3 from the list.

 Follow the on-screen instructions to plug the camera into a power outlet.
 Confirm when the LED is flashing red.
 The app will walk you through the next steps of the setup.
 We had no problems registering the device and including it in our test WiFi and Alexa networks.
 All in all, you should be done in about 10 to 20 minutes.